wojdyr/fityk/doc/getstarted.rst

    :align: center
    :scale: 50

-The input field with the output window provide a console-like interface to the program.
-All important operation performed using the GUI are translated to textual commands and displayed in the output windows.

-The main plot can display data points, model that is to be fitted to the data and component functions of the model.
-Use the pop-up menu (click right button on the plot) to configure it.
-Some properties of the plot (e.g. colors of data points) can be changed from the sidebar.
+The **main plot** can display data points, model that is to be fitted to the data and individual functions in the model.
+Use can configure what is displayed and how (through :menuselection:`GUI --> Configure` or context menu).

-The helper plot below can show various statistics.
+The **helper plot** shows how well the model fits the data.
+You may have one, two or no helper plots (:menuselection:`GUI --> Show`).
-The default one one is the difference between the data and the model.
+By default, the plot shows the difference between the data and the model.
-The plot can be configured from a pop-up menu.
-If you do not find it useful you may hide it (:menuselection:`GUI --> Show`).

-Configuration of the GUI (visible windows, colors, etc.) can be saved using :menuselection:`GUI --> Save current config`.

-On the **main plot**, the meaning of the left and right mouse button depends on current :dfn:`mode`.
-There are hints on the status bar.
-In normal mode, the left button is used for zooming and the right invokes the pop-up menu.
+It can also show weighted or cumulative difference, and a couple of other things.

-On the **helper plot**, selecting a horizontal range with the left button will show this range, automatically adjusting vertical range.
-The middle button shows the whole dataset (like |zoom-all-icon| in the toolbar).
+The helper plot is also handy for zooming -- with left and middle mouse buttons.
+Selecting a horizontal span with the left button zooms into this span.
+The middle button goes back to the whole dataset (the same as |zoom-all-icon| in the toolbar).
-The right button displays a menu.

 .. |zoom-all-icon| image:: img/zoom_all.png
    :alt: Zoom All
    :class: icon

+The **sidebar** is for switching between datasets, inspecting functions, and for changing function parameters.
+It also provides quick access to a few properties of the main plot, such as the size of data points.

+On the main plot, the meaning of the left and right mouse button depends on the current **mouse mode**.
+Mouse modes are switched using toolbar
+buttons:

+* |mode-zoom-icon| *normal mode* -- the left button zooms in and the right button shows pop-up menu,

+* |mode-range-icon| *data-range mode* -- for activating and de-activating data, i.e. for selecting regions of interest,

+* |mode-bg-icon| *baseline mode* -- manual baseline subtraction (in may never need it),

+* |mode-add-icon| *add-peak mode* -- for placing peaks and other functions.

+.. |mode-zoom-icon| image:: img/mode_zoom.png
+   :alt: Normal Mode
+   :class: icon

+.. |mode-range-icon| image:: img/mode_range_icon.png
+   :alt: Data-Range Mode
+   :class: icon

+.. |mode-bg-icon| image:: img/mode_bg_icon.png
+   :alt: Baseline Mode
+   :class: icon

+.. |mode-add-icon| image:: img/mode_add_icon.png
+   :alt: Add-Peak Mode
+   :class: icon

+The status bar shows a hint what the mouse does in the current mode.

+Finally, the **input field** and the **output window** provide alternative, console-like way of interacting with the program.
+Also, the GUI operations that change the state of the program (data, model, non-visual settings) are translated into textual commands and printed in the output window.

+.. note:: To save configuration of the GUI (visible windows, colors, etc.)
+          for next session use :menuselection:`GUI --> Save current config`.

 Minimal Example